-Car Vending Machines
+Carvana And Its Vending Machines

 Iíve had a lot of questions recently about a place called Carvana.
 Besides being a no hassle-no haggle place, their niche is they build high-rise buildings that are supposed to be car vending machines, right down to a person putting a large coin into the machine, which sets in motion elevators to bring your car down from the tower and on to a launch pad.
 Probably a cool experience and there is little doubt it would make for a memorable delivery, but what is that worth to you as a car buyer?

 As someone who owned dealerships for many years, I canít help but wonder what it must cost to build one of these high-rise mechanical structures they call vending machines.
 Make no mistake, the cost of a dealership structure affects the price of every vehicle it sells.
 Carvanaís CEO has been quoted as saying due to their cost structure, he believes he can save consumers $1500 to $2000 per used vehicle sold.
 I thought it might be a fun exercise to check that for accuracy.

-Then I moved to AutoTrader.com to search for comparable 2013 model vehicles with similar mileage, also 4-door, two-wheel drive FX2 packages for sale at traditional new car dealerships.
+Then I moved to AutoTrader.com to search for comparable 2018 model vehicles with similar mileage, also 4-door, 4-wheel drive XLT packages for sale at traditional new car dealerships.

 I found a factory certified one at a CarProUSA dealer with 23,000 miles for $36,000.
 That was the posted price online, I feel confident there was room in the price even though it came with all the benefits of being factory certified.